MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/general-markdown.md

 ### Markdown extensions supported by Open Publishing

-The [Docs Authoring Pack][8] contains tools that support features unique to our publishing system.
+The [Learn Authoring Pack][8] contains tools that support features unique to our publishing system.
 Alerts are a Markdown extension to create blockquotes that render with colors and icons highlighting the significance of the content.
 The following alert types are supported: